u6587017/Car-Classification/README.md

 This project practices on transfer-learning with ResNet50V2 model to classify car from 20 brands (3235 images) A high-performance computer vision API built with FastAPI and TensorFlow.
 This service accepts car images and returns the predicted car type with a confidence score.
-It is containerized using Docker and deployed as a serverless microservice on AWS App Runner for automatic scaling and high availability.
+It is containerized using Docker, the image was pushed to store on AWS ECR and deployed as a serverless microservice on AWS App Runner for automatic scaling and high availability.

 ## Tech Stack
 Backend: FastAPI (Python 3.11)